sbryngelson/group-docs/group-syllabus/when-where-working.md

 ### Are you working enough?
 Or too much?

-This section is particularly applicable to undergraduate student researchers.
+Some parts of this section are particularly applicable to undergraduate student researchers.
-How much time are you expected to work?
+_How much time are you expected to work?_
-There is no one answer to this, but I can put some upper and lower bounds that apply to basically everyone:
+There is no one answer to this, but I can put some upper and lower bounds that apply to nearly everyone:

-* You are not working enough if you __do much of your work a few hours before meetings__
+* (Particularly pertinent for UG researchers) You are not working enough if you __do much of your work a few hours before meetings__
     * If this is you, you should take fewer courses or dedicate more time to research.
     * _At the very least_, as an undergraduate, you should be working on research at least __10 solid, uninterrupted hours per week__ (on average).
 However, the more you put in, the more you get out, with some exceptions (see below).
-    * No matter how clever and smart you are, if you do not work enough, you will not produce and publish meaningful research.
+    * No matter how clever and smart you are (which you probably are), if you do not spend enough time on your work, you are (in my experience) highly unlikely to produce a polished piece of fundamental research.
     These things take _time_ (unfortunately).
-    Much more time than you may realize.
+    It likely takes much more time than you first realize.

-* You are working too much, or should see a doctor, if you
+* You are working too much or should see a doctor if you
-    * Are falling asleep at your desk (consider seeing a physician)
-    * Think you might be newly depressed (consider seeing a mental health specialist)
+    * Think you might be newly depressed or anxious (consider seeing a mental health expert)
+       * The usual definition of the above is that your emotional state is negatively affecting your functionality (you can do fewer things than before), but don't take my word for it.
+Please see a specialist if you think this might be you.
-    * You miss important life events because of work: visiting close family, weddings, etc.
+    * Miss important life events because of work: visiting close family, weddings, etc.
+    * Are falling asleep at your desk (also consider seeing a physician)

 * Things that are not necessarily meaningful
     * You didn't get much research done this week
         * Our schedules vary wildly.
 Getting little done in one week is not much of a signal.
 Getting little done many weeks in a row, or on average, is more concerning.
     * You got less "visible stuff" done than your colleague
         * Every project is different.
 Some projects take significant time and effort before one can see fancy videos or nice results (and others are the opposite).

+### Can I take a vacation?

+You can and should take time off whenever you need it.
+Unhappy or overworked people are unproductive (at least eventually).
+So, from a purely pragmatic point of view, it is also in my best interest that you take time off as you need it, to whatever degree of disconnect is suited to you (desert island vs. working from the beach for a few days).
+__Do what you need to do to stay happy and healthy.__

+Two caveats:
+* Avoid taking extra time off near important deadlines when possible (we can discuss and resolve if there is a potential conflict).
+* Communicate with me.
+If you are not going to be around, let me know in case I need to arrange around this.
+Also, put a slide in your "updates" slides that says you are out of town in case I forget.

 ### Work location